 Group A- and K1-HR S. viridis in Manitoba and Saskatchewan (Beckie et al., 1999b) is likely due to two resistance mechanisms within individuals.
 HR biotypes were initially selected with Group K1 products; subsequent control of these HR biotypes with Group A herbicides selected for multiple-group HR biotypes.
 Similarly, resistance to ALS inhibitors and to the synthetic auxin, quinclorac, in a biotype of G. spurium is likely due to two mechanisms.
 ALS resistance in this biotype is due to target site insensitivity, whereas the mechanism of quinclorac resistance is unknown (Hall et al., 1998).
 One A. powellii population in Ontario with triazine and imazethapyr resistance was confirmed recently (Beckie et al., 2001).
-Triazine resistance in this population is conferred by a mutation in the psbA gene, whereas imazethapyr resistance is due to mutation in the ALS gene.
+Triazine resistance is due to mutation in the ALS gene.